 “I started to think about the fact that I was alone in the woods, and I cared that much about what my stomach looked like, and if I was the right weight, which is insane because I’m extremely fit person,” Jackson tells NBC News BETTER.

 Putting my thoughts on a diet is being just really self aware at what I dwell on, and where I allow my thoughts to go.

-Jackson, who is a novelist, says this negative “self talk” about her body was an issue most of her life.
+Jackson, who is a novelist and blogs on Medium, says this negative “self talk” about her body was an issue most of her life.
 As a teenager, she was criticized for being too skinny.
 She gained a few pounds in her mid-20s.
 She says people started asking her if she was pregnant.
 Some gave her unsolicited weight loss advice.

 During her hike, it occurred to Jackson that she had turned these critical remarks into her own internal dialogue.

 “Our thoughts are incredibly powerful,” she says, “but I didn’t realize the power of those thoughts until I was critical with no one around to judge me.”

 When she finally emerged from the trail that day, she had a new perspective: She was no longer going to obsess about the way she looked.
 She needed to put her thoughts on a diet rather than her body, she says.

 Here’s how she did it.